astro-fusion/astro-blogs/20_Transit/04_Mercury_Transit/200403_Mercury_transit_3rd_House_from_natal_moon.md

 ---
 title: Mercury transit 3rd House from natal moon
 description: |
    When Mercury transits the 3rd house from the natal Moon, the native might face difficulties, including financial losses, enmity, and conflicts with relatives.
-The period may also bring challenges in maintaining friendships, with potential for legal troubles and failures in personal endeavors.
+The period may also bring challenges in maintaining friendships, with potential for legal troubles and failures in personal endeavors.'
 pubDate: '2024-09-19'
+author: "Gemini 3 Pro"
 ---

 # The Effects of Mercury's Transit through the 3rd House from the Natal Moon in Vedic Astrology